 - The accusations are backed by independent info (excluding the opinion of a mental health professional)

 - All other statutes of limitations have ended

 - The supposed victim files a report with the police claiming forcible oral copulation on a minor

 If the alleged victim was 18 years or older when you committed the crime, the statute of limitations is ten years from the time of the supposed forcible oral copulation act.

 Irrespective of the involved victim’s age when the crime occurred, the prosecution may file charges within a year after DNA testing establishes your identity as the suspect.

 Legal Defenses Against Forcible Oral Copulation Charges

-We earlier mentioned that absence of consent or permission is a critical element of forcible oral copulation.
+We mentioned earlier that absence of consent or permission is a critical element of forcible oral copulation.
 But in most cases, there’s so much ambiguity regarding whether the supposed victim indeed assented to the act.
-If you had reason to believe the victim in your case had consented, you aren’t guilty.
-Additionally, the absence of consent could be very challenging to substantiate beyond any reasonable doubt.
-Mainly, the prosecution relies on the ‘he/she said’ claims.
+If you had reason to believe that the victim in your case had consented, you may not be guilty.
+Additionally, the absence of consent could be very challenging to substantiate beyond a reasonable doubt.
+Mainly, the prosecution relies on the ‘he said, she said’ claims.

 Like other sex offenses, people fall victim to false accusations all the time as far as forcible oral copulation is concerned.
 The alleged victim could be a current or ex-sexual partner, and they may be falsely accusing the defendant out of anger, revenge, jealousy, or any other emotionally-driven stimulus.

-A good comparison for false accusations of forcible oral copulation is false accusations of the rape crime.
+A good comparison for false accusations of forcible oral copulation is false accusations of rape.
 One study by the FBI concluded that nearly 10 percent of rape claims don’t have any basis.
-And other more specific researches suggest that this number could be roughly half.

 Penalties for Forcible Oral Copulation